 Nestled in the forest is the small Nonomiya Shrine, which was originally a sacred house for the Ise Shrine priestesses who were in training and is believed to help single women in their search for love.
 As these girls were often the unmarried daughters of emperors, the shrine is highly revered and an annual festival takes place celebrating its role in the important training.
 The shrine has a tortoise stone to grant your wishes within a year and beautiful heart-shaped ema (wooden plaques) for all your matrimonial and child-birth-related needs.

 Entry: Free | Opening hours: 9am-5pm | Open year round

-If you have the time, Otagi Shrine is an unusual spot, with 1200 uniquely carved rakan statues surrounding the grounds.
+If you have the time, Otagi Temple is an unusual spot, with 1200 uniquely carved rakan statues surrounding the grounds.

-While rebuilding the shrine after numerous floods and disasters, head priest Kocho Nishimura allowed visitors to carve their own statues under his guidance, as he was a keen scultpor.
+While rebuilding the temple after numerous floods and disasters, head Priest Kocho Nishimura allowed visitors to carve their own statues under his guidance, as he was a keen scultpor.
 Thus, each is unique with different faces and poses, including some that give away their creation date (of between 1981 and 1991) you may spot a cassette player or tennis racket on your explorations.

 Entry: 300 yen | Opening hours: 8am – 5pm | Open year round

 Head back down through the groves to the streets and town, where you can grab a refreshing drink to enjoy by the river, as well as some street food.
 There is plenty of seasonal ice cream here and the local speciality of yatsuhashi, the folded triangular sweet with a small filling inside—often red bean paste.

 There are boats along the river you can rent for an hour or so, which is a lovely way to explore the river, or you can relax at the water’s edge with an ice cream.